wordofwarning/wordofwarning.org/current/2020-domestic/july/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Domestic (July 2020)" # the name of the artist or company
+artist: "Domestic" # the name of the artist or company
-show: "&nbsp;A beta-test platform for new work from home." # the name of the show
+show: "&nbsp;New work from home." # the name of the show
-artist_size: 2
+artist_size: 1
-show_size: 5
+show_size: 4
-header_image: "header_domestic.jpg"
+header_image: "header_levantes.jpg"
 season: "Domestic 1|7|2020, 8.30pm"

 # ABOUT THE SHOW - LAYOUT